The Ultimate GCSE Maths Survival Guide for the New School Year

 For parents: support without overloading

-Encourage your teen to share what topics they’re covering but avoid checking every piece of work they do.
-Instead, set aside a weekly catch-up where they can show you what they’ve learned.
+Encourage your teen to share what topics they’re covering, but avoid checking every piece of work they do.
+Instead, set aside a weekly catch-up where they can show you what they’ve learnt.
 This keeps communication open without adding too much pressure on them.

-Starting their GCSE maths year with the right tools and resources makes the whole journey smoother and less stressful.
-Make sure your child equips themselves now, and they’ll save time and frustration later.
+Starting your GCSE maths course with the right tools and resources makes the entire journey smoother and less stressful.
+Before their first day back, make sure your teen has the following equipment:

 Essential equipment

-• A scientific calculator (check with your teacher – Casio FX-83GTX or FX-85GTX are popular).
+A scientific calculator (check the specific model with their teacher - Casio FX-83GTX or FX-85GTX are popular)

-• A small whiteboard or scrap paper for working things out at home without filling pages of their exercise book.
+A small whiteboard, scrap paper, or post-it notes for working things out without filling pages of their exercise book

 Trusted online resources

-• Study support podcasts: There are many podcasts out there related to studying that offer revision tips and guidance from experts.
+Study support podcasts: There are many podcasts out there related to studying that offer revision tips and guidance from educational experts.

 Textbooks and workbooks